Craig Mahon

-Craig Derek Mahon (born 21 June 1989) is an Irish footballer who plays as a winger for National League North club Curzon Ashton.
+Craig Derek Mahon (born 21 June 1989) is an Irish former footballer who played as a winger.
+He currently manages National League North club AFC Fylde.
 He has played in the Football League for Accrington Stanley.

 Early life

 Craig Derek Mahon was born on 21 June 1989 in Dublin.

 Club career

+Early career

 Mahon's footballing education took place at the Dublin-based club Lourdes Celtic, from there he signed as trainee in the 2006–07 season at Wigan Athletic he then progressed through the ranks.
 He signed a one-year professional contract with Wigan in June 2008.

 Mahon signed for Accrington Stanley on loan in the 2008–09 season.
 He made his debut on 29 November 2008 in a League Two match against Bury, which ended in a 2–1 home defeat for Accrington.

-In the summer of 2009, he was released by Wigan and went on to have a short spell with Salford City.
+In the summer of 2009, he was released by Wigan and went on to have a short spells with Salford City and Burscough.

 After trials at Football League clubs Bury and Rochdale, Mahon signed for Conference North club Vauxhall Motors on 4 September 2010.
 He signed a further one-year contract on 26 July 2011.
 The club secured the services of Mahon on a further one-year contract on 27 July 2012.
 He was voted the Vauxhall Motors Player of the Season for the 2012–13 season.